If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Important things to look out for when trucking bees include the security of the beehives from theft and vandalism, integrity of the beehives during the journey and the health of the honeybee colony in the beehive.
+Important things to look out for when trucking bees include the security of the beehives from theft and vandalism, the integrity of the beehives during the journey and the health of the honeybee colony in the beehive.
 You should also be concerned about stress reduction for the honeybee colonies.
-These factors are critical for success when you transport a beehive.
-They are looked into in detail in latter sections of this guide.
+These factors are critical for success when you move a beehive.
+They are looked into in detail in the latter sections of this guide.

 How Bees Orientate

 Honeybees can move large distances from the beehive they call home and back.
 All lands in a radius of 3-5 miles from the beehive are foraging fields for honeybees.
 Forager bees make the longest flights and go furthest from the beehive.
 Other bees make shorter flights and spend less time outside the beehive.
 All bees in the beehive know how to find it in case they go out on various duties or activities.
 For orientation, bees use the sun, landmarks and colors.
-They also depend on hive odors for final location of their beehive.
+They also depend on hive odors for the final location of their beehive.
 A bee leaving the hive for the first time flies around the beehive in increasing circles.
 It reads landmarks and gets the best routes of approach to the beehive.
 In an orientation flight, the bee flies backwards from the entrance of the beehive.